Gojo0810/EduExpert/README.md

 GOOGLE_PALM_API_KEY: Your Google PaLM API key.
 LANGCHAIN_MODEL: Specify the model used by LangChain.
 Additional configuration options can be added as needed.
+Uses StreamLit module for developement of the front end through python.